atharvthakle/Python-Games/README.md

+# Python Games

-A collection of classic games implemented in Python.
-In this repository, you'll find timeless games :
+## A collection of classic games implemented in Python.
+In this repository, you'll find timeless games

 • Hangman : It's a word guessing game where players try to guess a hidden word letter by letter.
 Each incorrect guess brings the player closer to being "hanged" until they either guess the word correctly or run out of guesses.